Effect of itraconazole on the pharmacokinetics of rosuvastatin

 Pharmacokinetic parameters such as area under the plasma concentration-time curve (AUC), maximum plasma concentration (Cmax), time to reach maximum plasma concentration (Tmax), and half-life (t1/2) were calculated using non-compartmental methods.

-See also Discovery trial rosuvastatin
+See also How to stop taking rosuvastatin

 The study was conducted in accordance with Good Clinical Practice guidelines and all participants provided written informed consent before participating.
 The study protocol was approved by the institutional review board.